 The 7700ADA7-EQ has seven LED Status indicators on the front card edge to show operational status of the card at a glance.
-Figure 3 shows the location of the LEDs.
+Figure 6-1 shows the location of the LEDs.

-Two large LEDs on the front of the board indicate the general health of the module valid input signal, or if a local input power fault exists (i.e.: a blown fuse).
-The LOCAL FAULT indication can also be reported to the frame through the FRAME
+Two large LEDs on the front of the board indicate the general health of the module:

+LOCAL FAULT: This Red LED indicates poor module health and will be On during the absence of a valid input signal, or if a local input power fault exists (i.e.: a blown fuse).
+The LOCAL FAULT indication can also be reported to the frame through the FRAME signal is present, and the board power is good.